General quantum backflow in realistic wave packets

 Compared to~\eqref{EQ_B} the reentry inequality offers two notable advantages.
 First, it depends solely on position measurements, allowing it to be tested experimentally by comparing interference patterns at three distinct times.
 Second, only a finite region of the interferogram, corresponding to $r$, needs to be analyzed, provided the total flux of particles is known.

 \emph{Simple example.} We now demonstrate that the classical bounds expressed in inequalities~\eqref{EQ_B} and~\eqref{EQ_RE} can be violated by quantum particles.
-Consider a wave function consisting of a superposition of two Gaussian wave packets, $\Psi(x,t) = \sum_{n=1,2} c_n g_n(x,t)$.
+Consider a wave function consisting of a superposition of two Gaussian wave packets, $\Psi(x,t) = \sum_{n=1,2} c_n g_n(x,t)$, directly accessible in optical systems and Bose-Einstein condensates (BECs).
 This type of superposition was previously analyzed in Ref.~\cite{Yearsley2012} for real coefficients $c_n$ and Gaussians $g_n(x,t)$ with identical widths, yielding quantum backflow of $0.0061$.
 Although strictly nonzero, the corresponding probability of negative momentum was found to be small, $\tilde{P}_- \approx 10^{-10}$, and was therefore neglected.

 To systematically study the effect of negative momentum, we define

 which, according to Eqs.~\eqref{EQ_B} and~\eqref{EQ_RE}, cannot exceed zero in classical mechanics.
 Details of maximizing these quantities over the set of superposed Gaussian states are provided in the Supplemental Material (SM).
 Using the same assumptions as in Ref.~\cite{Yearsley2012}, we find that the generalized quantum backflow reaches $\Delta_{\mathrm{QB}} = 0.0106$.
 Relaxing the assumptions on the Gaussian superposition increases the maximum backflow to $\Delta_{\mathrm{QB}} = 0.0120$.
 The same enhancements are observed for quantum reentry, $\Delta_{\mathrm{RE}}$.
 While these values remain modest, they clearly demonstrate that incorporating negative-momentum components allows substantially larger violations of classical probability bounds.